hsreekanth15/GWLENS/README.md

 GWLENS also support parallel processing, this can be enabled by simply providing the number of cpus in the parmaters.ini file ( for ex. `n-paralle= 8` ).
 This will speed up the amplification factor evaluation.

 GWLENS also comes with lensed waveforms which can be used with the popular paramter estimation tool `bilby`.
-The waveforms are located in the pe/waveform folder..
+The waveforms are located in the pe/waveform folder.
+Bilby and Bilby_pipe needs to be installed separately to use them with GWLENS.